AvinashMahala/ClusterGenie/Plan.md

   - Final UI/UX polish

 ## Immediate Next Steps
-- Fix Database Layer - This is blocking real functionality
+- Ensure DB migrations/seeds & CI checks - make persistence production/demo ready
-- Implement Kafka Consumers - Events are core to the architecture
+- Harden and test Kafka consumers (integration tests and resilience)
-- Add Tests - Essential for maintaining quality
+- Add Tests - Essential for maintaining quality (unit/integration/e2e)
 - Connect Real LLM - Makes diagnosis feature actually work

 The codebase is much more advanced than the plan indicates - you have a solid foundation with all major components implemented.
 The main work now is connecting real infrastructure (databases, Kafka, LLMs) and adding tests/monitoring.